Skip to content

 });

-The default logger outputs logs to the developer console.
+The default logger outputs log to the developer console.
 You can provide your own logger implementation based on the Logger interface for any customization purpose.
 For example, collecting any error messages from the SDK in a production environment.

 Set the logger by configuring the loggerProvider with your own implementation.